hengestone/flang/readme.md

 ### Develop in flang

 To develop in flang you need to compile it first.
+Install https://github.com/llafuente/string.c first!

 ### Usage